zetaalphavector/zeta-alpha-challenge/README.md

 - The coding assignment should be written in **python**.
 - You can choose any existing libraries and packages that you deem necessary.
 - Expect to be questioned about your technology and architectural decisions, as well as implementation details.
 - Work in an agile way.
-You might not be able to completely solve all the challenges, so pick wisely.
+You might not be able to completely solve all the assignments, so pick wisely.
 - Don't hesitate to contact us with any clarification questions.